midlantica/LovelyBunchOfCoconuts/content/quotes/the-trouble-with-socialism.md

 ---
-title: "The trouble with socialism"
+title: 'The trouble with socialism'
 ---

 ## "The trouble with socialism is that it always ends up running out of other people’s money."